 5. Oban to Lismore – Calmac (0800 066 5000).
 Challengers using this route are given dispensation to sign out early on their designated start day in order to catch the 9am ferry.
 You will also need the Argyll and Bute Council (01546 605 522) service from the north end of Lismore to Appin.

-7. Tarbet (Loch Lomond) and Inveruglas to Inversnaid and Rowardenan – Cruise Loch Lomond (01301 702356) offer waterbus services across Loch Lomond.
+7. Tarbet (Loch Lomond) to Inversnaid and Rowardenan Cruise Loch Lomond (01301 702356) offer waterbus services across Loch Lomond.
+The Rowardenan ferry only runs at weekends.
+Please note there is no longer a ferry service from Inveruglas.

-8. Drumnadrochit to Inverfarigaig – The ferry usually runs from Temple Pier (NH 528 300) on the north side of Urquhart Bay to Inverfarigaig (NH 518 237) around 8am and 5pm.
-Gordon Menzies plans to pass the Challenge ferry to another skipper.
-If planning to use the ferry, please note on your route sheet in the box provided and we will update you when we have more information.
+8. Drumnadrochit to Inverfarigaig – The ferry, provided by Gordon Menzies, runs from Temple Pier (NH 528 300) on the north side of Urquhart Bay to Inverfarigaig (NH 518 237) around 8-9am and 4-5pm.
+Please note the Inverfarigaig Pier is in a poor state of repair and care is needed when disembarking.
+Please follow Gordon’s instructions